Learn to Hunt

 the Hunting and Trapping Regulations.

 Yes, commercial decoys are legal, however, live decoys are not legal.

 The only legal firearms for turkey hunting are .410, 28-, 20-, 16-, 12- and 10-gauge shotguns or muzzleloading shotguns shooting shot no smaller than size 10 through size 4 , lead or nontoxic.
 Muzzleloading rifles may not be used to hunt turkeys.

 In addition to firearms, archery equipment including longbows, recurves and compound bows can be used to hunt wild turkeys in Iowa.
 Arrows must be at least 18 inches long and must be tipped with broadheads, or with bluntheads with a minimum diameter of 9/16 of an inch.

 A resident hunter having a valid license for one of the spring turkey seasons may accompany, call for or otherwise assist anyone having a valid turkey license for any of the seasons.

 A nonresident may assist other hunters only in the zone and season indicated on their license.

 The person helping can not shoot a turkey or carry a bow or firearm unless they have a valid license and unused transportation tag for the current season.
 No one may shoot a turkey for someone else, or tag a turkey shot by someone else.

-You must apply a transportation tag to the leg within 15 minutes of harvest, or before the turkey is moved, in such a way that the tag is visible and cannot be removed without being mutilated or destroyed.
+You must apply a transportation tag to the leg of the turkey immediately upon harvest and in such a way that the tag is visible and cannot be removed without being mutilated or destroyed.
 The transportation tag must bear the license number of the hunter, year of issuance and date of harvest.
 The tag shall be the hunter’s proof of possession of the turkey.